front-commerce/developers.front-commerce.com/source/docs/reference/cli.md

 ---
 id: cli
 title: CLI
+description: With Front-Commerce comes a CLI tool ("front-commerce") that helps you launch the tasks needed to develop, build and launch your application.
+This reference documentation explains how to use it in a project.
 ---

-With Front-Commerce comes a CLI tool (`front-commerce`) that helps you launch the tasks needed to develop, build and launch your application.

 These commands should be launched from your project's root directory.
 This can be done by: